 - Play Styles

 In Heavier7Strings, you will find all the styles of play you need.
 Samples include Infinite sustain, Palm-mute, Hammer-on & pull-off, Legato slide in/out, Gliss, Pinch harmonics, Tremolo, Polyphonic legato, Up/down picking, and more.
 There’s also Strumming -- deduce complete chords from part of composing notes.
 Overall, the plugin is loaded with 300 factory MIDI patterns.
-Sound styles include metal, rock, pop, along with non-rhythmic noise and ambient.
+Sound styles include metal, rock, and pop, along with non-rhythmic noise and ambient.

 - FX rack

-A fully equipped effects rack probably the tremendous pride of the plugin, besides the number of recorded samples.
+A fully equipped effects rack is probably the tremendous pride of the plugin, besides the number of recorded samples.
 This feature is most responsible for the finished guitar tone.
 Here you will find 31 effects like Screamer, EQ12, AMP, Flanger, Wah, Ping-Pong delay, etc. Also, there are 16 amp emulations from clean to high gain distortion and another 66 cabinet pulses.
 But that’s not all.
 The plugin also has 200 factory presets, along with a separate preset manager.
 By the way, you can create your own presets as well.